Arrest made and charges laid in case of fentanyl-laced cocaine that caused 9 overdoses in 20 minutes

-A 21-year-old man has been arrested and charged in connection with a rash of fentanyl overdoses that caused nine overdoses in 20 minutes overnight on Sept.
-1, 2016.
+A 21-year-old man has been arrested and charged in connection with a rash of fentanyl overdoses that caused nine overdoses in 20 minutes on the night of Aug.
+31, 2016.

 Police say the nine young people survived, in part, because they called for help.